maizzle/maizzle.com/content/docs/transformers/shorthand-css.md

 ---
 title: "Shorthand CSS"
-description: "Group CSS properties of the same type into shorthand inline CSS in your HTML email."
+description: "Group CSS properties of the same type into shorthand inline CSS."
 ---

 # Shorthand CSS

 Rewrite longhand CSS inside `style` attributes with shorthand syntax.
 Only works with `margin`, `padding` and `border`, and only when all sides are specified.

+Shorthand syntax for CSS properties means less code, so fewer bytes to send over the wire.
+Today, most email clients support shorthand CSS.

 Something like this: